googlearchive/easygoogle/README.md

       // this message.
       if (!forwardToListener(from, data)) {
           // There is no active MessageListener to get this, I should fire a notification with
-          // a PendingIntent to an activity that can handle this Log.d(TAG, "onMessageReceived: no active listeners");
+          // a PendingIntent to an activity that can handle this.
           PendingIntent pendingIntent = createMessageIntent(from, data, MainActivity.class);
           Notification notif = new NotificationCompat.Builder(this)
                   .setContentTitle("Message from: " + from)